 from bernstein.core.orchestration.shutdown import ShutdownCoordinator

-__all__ = ["Orchestrator", "TickPipeline", "OrchestratorManager", "ShutdownCoordinator"]Every existing import path works unchanged.
-New code imports from the specific sub-package.
-Over time, the shims can be deprecated.
+__all__ = ["Orchestrator", "TickPipeline", "OrchestratorManager", "ShutdownCoordinator"]Every existing import path still works.
+New code imports from the sub-package.
+The shims will get deprecated once everyone's moved.

-Dependency graphs matter more than you think.
-The extraction order was critical.
-Extracting git/ before tasks/ would have created circular imports because the merge queue references task completion callbacks.
-We had to map the dependency graph before writing the plan.
+Dependency graphs decide the order.
+Extracting git/ before tasks/ would have produced circular imports because the merge queue calls task-completion callbacks.
+Map the graph before writing the plan, or pay later.

 Tests are the safety net.
-Each extraction step ran the full test suite.
-We caught 14 import errors, 3 circular dependencies, and 1 subtle bug where a function relied on module-level state that moved to a different file.
-Without tests, at least half of those would have shipped broken.
+Each step ran the suite.
+We caught fourteen import errors, three circular imports, and one subtle bug where a function depended on module-level state that moved files.
+Without the suite, half of those would have shipped.

-Before: 1 file, 4,198 lines, 47 imports, constant merge conflicts.
-After: 15 sub-packages, ~280 lines average, clean dependency boundaries, agents can work on different packages without conflicts.
+Before: one file, 4,198 lines, 47 imports, constant merge fights.
+After: 15 sub-packages on the first pass (22 by mid-April), ~280 lines on average, clean boundaries, multiple agents can edit different packages without colliding.

-- How Bernstein routes tasks to the right model — the routing sub-package in action
+- How the bandit picks a model - the routing sub-package in action